MelbourneDeveloper/ioc_container/README.md

 ## Inspired By .NET

 This library takes inspiration from DI in [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/architecture/maui/dependency-injection) and [ASP .NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
 You register your dependencies with the `IocContainerBuilder` which is a bit like [`IServiceCollection`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection?view=dotnet-plat-ext-7.0) in ASP.NET Core.
 Then you build it with the `toContainer()` method, which is like the [`BuildServiceProvider()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollectioncontainerbuilderextensions.buildserviceprovider?view=dotnet-plat-ext-6.0) method in ASP.NET Core.
 DI is an established pattern on which the whole .NET ecosystem and many other ecosystems depend.
+This library does not reinvent the wheel, it just makes it easy to use in Flutter and Dart.

 ## As a Service Locator
 You can use an `IocContainer` as a service locator in Flutter and Dart.
 A service locator is basically just an IoC Container that you can access globally.
 Just declare an instance in a global location to get your dependencies anywhere with scoping.